RfidResearchGroup/proxmark3/README.md

 The new [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI) will work more or less.
 Change is needed in order to show helptext when client isn't connected to a device.
 We don't know how active the maintainers are.
 There has been brought to our attention that there is quite a few Chinese Windows GUI available.
 Usually you find them on alibaba / taobao ads but we have no idea which fw/client they are compatible with.
 Proceed with caution if you decide to go down that road.

+Another new [Proxmark3 GUI crosscompiled](https://github.com/wh201906/Proxmark3GUI/) which is recently updated and claims to support latest source of this repo.
+Give it a spin and let us know how it works for you.

 # Donations

 Nothing says thank you as much as a donation.
 So if you feel the love, do feel free to become a iceman patron.
 For some tiers it comes with rewards.